 This was the first time that the assistance of the Royal Navy or Royal Air Force had been enlisted in dropping fodder to cattle and sheep.
 Andrew Dickinson, the S.S.P.C.A.’s Inspector for Caithness, was called upon to help rescue sheep, often left in a very weak condition by the storms.
-The helicopters could carry five sheep at a time and J. McDonald’s photographs of Andrew’s mission to Sheilton Farm are quite extraordinary.
+The helicopters could carry five sheep.

-Many of these astonishing photographs featured within a short S.S.P.C.A. booklet released in March 1955, which is also held within our collection.
+Many astonishing photographs featured within a short S.S.P.C.A. booklet released in March 1955, which is held within our collections.

 A second Appendix from the County Clerk’s report below highlights the magnitude of fodder dropped across the county, and beyond, to aid the bewildered animals.

 The success of so many missions over air, sea and land, organised and dispatched in such a short period of time, before mobile phones, or internet connections, is a testament to the ingenuity displayed throughout Operation Snowdrop and to those involved.